venturalp/bexs/README.md

 ## 📝 Commit convention

 This project follows [Angular commit convention](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-guidelines) for commit patterns.
-If one is familiar with it just follow it, otherwise [Commitizen CLI](https://github.com/commitizen/cz-cli) can be used to commit changes, remember, one first needs to stage changes before committing, and in order to commit one can use the script `yarn cz` to run Commitizen CLI and follow the wizard/helper mode.
 The project also uses [husky](https://github.com/typicode/husky) to handle a _pre-commit_ hook which will run tests before allowing the commit, if one doesn't want to run tests on a commit, use the parameter `--no-verify` on the commit command.